MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M04_L04_Configure_and_Validate_Permissions.md

 #### Task 1:  Import and run the CI pipeline

-> [!NOTE]
-> Start by importing the CI pipeline named [eshoponweb-ci.yml](https://github.com/MicrosoftLearning/eShopOnWeb/blob/main/.ado/eshoponweb-ci.yml).
+> **Note**: Start by importing the CI pipeline named [eshoponweb-ci.yml](https://github.com/MicrosoftLearning/eShopOnWeb/blob/main/.ado/eshoponweb-ci.yml).

 1. Navigate to the Azure DevOps portal at `https://dev.azure.com` and open your organization.